-His accomplishments are nonetheless already impressive holding the best overall record of any CFL general manager in the last 16 years leading the Alouettes to five consecutive seasons of 12 or more victories (1996- 2000), becoming one of only three teams in CFL history to accomplish that feat.
-Of the three CFL coaches ever to win back- to-back Coach of the Year honours, two did so working under him (Don Matthews 1994-1995 and Charlie Taaffe 1999-2000).
+He also led the Alouettes/Stallions franchise to seven consecutive seasons of 12 or more victories (1994- 2000) a feat matched by no other CFL team or General Manager.
+Of the three CFL coaches ever to win back- to-back Coach of the Year honours, two did so working with him (Don Matthews 1994-1995 and Charlie Taaffe 1999-2000).

-Before joining the Alouettes, he served as the assistant General Manager and director of player personnel in 1994-95 with the Baltimore Stallions.
+Before joining the Alouettes, he served as the General Manager and director of player personnel in 1994-1995 with the Baltimore Stallions.
 In 1995, the Stallions established a league record for wins in a season with a combined 18-3 record, including the season, playoffs and Grey Cup.
 The Stallions won their last 13 games and remain the only American team to have won the Grey Cup.
-The ‘95 Stallions team had a total of 14 players go on to sign NFL contracts and surprised no one by winning the championship.
-The 1994 Stallions have the distinction of being the most successful expansion franchise, going 12-6-0, winning the East Division Championship, and appearing in the Grey Cup.
+The 1995 Stallions team had a total of 14 players go on to sign NFL contracts and surprised no one by winning the championship.
+The 1994 Stallions have the distinction of being the most successful expansion franchise, going 12-6-0, winning the East Division

-Popp was the Saskatchewan Roughriders’ director of player personnel and wide receivers coach under Matthews in 1992-93.
+Popp was the Saskatchewan Roughriders’ director of player personnel and wide receivers coach under Don Matthews in 1992-1993.
 The Roughriders had two successful seasons while he was with the club, appearing in the playoffs both years.
-In those two years of building the Roughriders, Saskatchewan enjoyed their best records for 15 years until their recent success.
+In those two years of building the Roughriders, Saskatchewan enjoyed their best records that lasted for approximately 15 years until their recent success.

-Before coming to the CFL, he helped form the Professional Spring Football League in 1992, in which he served as the league’s director of player personnel and worked and resided with former NFL Coach Walt Michaels.
-In 1991, he served as the wide receivers, special teams, and strength and conditioning coach for the Raleigh-Durham Skyhawks of the World League (later known as NFL Europa) under NFL great, Roman Gabriel.
+Before coming to the CFL, he helped form the Professional Spring Football League in 1992, serving as the league’s director of player personnel and collaborated with former NFL Coach Walt Michaels.
+In 1991, he served as the wide receivers, special teams, and strength and conditioning coach for the Raleigh-Durham Skyhawks of the World League of American Football (later known as NFL Europe) under NFL great, Roman Gabriel.

-He coached at the collegiate level for five seasons having evolved with the Citadel (1988-90) under Charlie Taaffe; North Carolina (1987) under Dick Crum; and Michigan State (1986) under George Perles.
-He played college football for three seasons at Michigan State (1983-85) under Perles, as a wide receiver and defensive back.
-His position coaches at Michigan State were Nick Saban (head coach at University of Alabama and former head coach of the Miami Dolphins) and Charlie Baggett (former assistant head coach of the Miami Dolphins and now an assistant coach with the St. Louis Rams).
+He coached at the collegiate level for five seasons having evolved with The Citadel (1988-1990) under Charlie Taaffe; North Carolina (1987) under Dick Crum; and Michigan State (1986) under George Perles.
+He played college football for three seasons at Michigan State (1983-1985) under Perles, as a wide receiver and defensive back.
+His position coaches at Michigan State were Nick Saban, currently the Head Coach of the National Championship University of Alabama Crimson Tide and former NFL assistant Head Coach Charlie Baggett.

 Born December 21, 1964 in Elkin, North Carolina, Popp is married to Kimberly Hamilton Popp.
 They have six children, all born in Montreal: three girls; twins Hannah and Hayley, and Ella-Rae; and three boys; Preston, Hudson, and Payton-James.
-His family lives in Mooresville, North Carolina, but they also spend some time in Montreal.
+His family lives in Mooresville, North Carolina, where Jim has been inducted to the local Sports Hall-of-Fame, but they also spend some time in Montreal.

 |The Alouettes under Jim Popp|